wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.9.9 =
+* [Fix] Some users get an error where download_url is undefined.
+This is a WordPress core function, so we're really not sure why that is happening to those few users.
+We included a fix that makes sure the function exists before calling it.

 = 3.9.8.2 =
 * [Note] Browscap.org just released a new version of their database, but it looks like [it has some issues](https://groups.google.com/forum/#!topic/browscap/x0onOyHz-D0).
 We'll wait for a more stable release and then update our optimized version of their db.